Mahmoud2005805/algorithm_project/README.md

 This project demonstrates the practical implementation and comparison of MST algorithms.
 Each algorithm has its strengths depending on graph characteristics and application requirements.
 The visualization and cost analysis provide valuable insights into algorithm behavior and performance trade-offs.

 The uniform results (4 edges, weight 4) across algorithms validate correctness, while execution time differences highlight computational complexity variations.
 For real-world applications, algorithm choice should consider graph density, available memory, and specific performance requirements.

+## Name: Yousef Elsherif ID: 202300820
+## Course: Algorithms and Design
+# Assignment Title: Graph Algorithms on the ENZYMES Dataset

+# 1. Introduction
+This assignment focuses on analyzing and applying graph algorithms to a real-world biological dataset — the ENZYMES dataset.
+The primary goal is to implement Minimum Spanning Tree (MST) and Min-Cut algorithms, evaluate their time complexities, and assess their performance, especially in the context of large datasets.

+# 2. Dataset Overview
+The dataset used is ENZYMES_g55.edges, which represents a biological network of enzyme interactions.
+Each line in the file describes an edge between two nodes (enzymes).
+The graph is treated as undirected, and weights are assigned a default value of 1.0 if not specified.
+•	Number of Nodes: 55
+•	Number of Edges: (Extracted during processing)
+•	Edge Type: Undirected, optionally weighted
+•	Context: Biological (protein/enzyme interaction network)

+# 3. Algorithms Implemented
+The following five algorithms were implemented and tested on the dataset:
+Minimum Spanning Tree (MST) Algorithms:
+•	Kruskal’s Algorithm: Sorts all edges and adds the smallest edges to the MST while avoiding cycles using Union-Find.
+•	Prim’s Algorithm: Starts from a node and adds the smallest edge connecting to the growing MST using a priority queue.
+•	Borůvka’s Algorithm: Merges multiple components simultaneously by selecting the smallest outgoing edge from each component.
+•	Reverse Delete Algorithm: Starts with a full graph and removes the heaviest edges if doing so doesn’t disconnect the graph.
+Minimum Cut Algorithm:
+•	Karger’s Algorithm: A randomized algorithm that repeatedly contracts random edges until only two nodes remain.
+The number of edges between the final two nodes is the min cut.

+# Algorithm	Time Complexity	Notes
+Kruskal	O(E log E) or O(E log V)	Efficient on sparse graphs Prim (Heap)	O(E + V log V)	Good for dense graphs Borůvka	O(E log V)	Well-suited for parallel execution Reverse Delete	O(E log V + E²)	Very slow for large graphs Karger’s Min Cut	O(n² log n) with repetitions	Probabilistic, needs multiple runs

+# 5. Application to Large Datasets
+These algorithms have different strengths when applied to large real-world datasets:
+•	Kruskal’s Algorithm is preferred for sparse graphs, as it’s fast and simple with Union-Find optimization.
+•	Prim’s Algorithm works well on dense graphs due to efficient heap-based priority queue handling.
+•	Borůvka’s Algorithm is ideal for parallel or distributed systems, where different components can be processed simultaneously.
+•	Reverse Delete is not practical for large datasets due to its inefficiency, but useful for educational purposes.
+•	Karger’s Min Cut is great for large graphs where an approximate answer is acceptable, and it's especially useful in network reliability and community detection.

+# 6. Experimental Results on ENZYMES Dataset
+The following results were obtained by applying the algorithms to the ENZYMES_g55.edges graph:
+•	Kruskal’s Algorithm: ✅ Successfully generated MST.
+Total weight = [To be filled]
+•	Prim’s Algorithm: ✅ Successfully generated MST.
+Total weight = [To be filled]
+•	Borůvka’s Algorithm: ✅ Successfully generated MST.
+Total weight = [To be filled]
+•	Reverse Delete Algorithm: ✅ Successfully generated MST.
+Total weight = [To be filled]
+•	Karger’s Min Cut: ✅ Approximate minimum cut = [To be filled] (varies with each run)
+Note: Actual values can be inserted after running the algorithms.

+# 7. Conclusion
+This project gave me a practical understanding of how classic graph algorithms like Kruskal’s, Prim’s, Borůvka’s, and Karger’s work on real datasets.
+By applying them to a biological network, I was able to see how they differ in performance and scalability.
+The analysis also highlighted which algorithms are most appropriate depending on graph size and structure.
+Kruskal, Prim, and Borůvka are all highly effective for MST construction, while Karger’s Min Cut offers a fast, probabilistic approach to evaluating network robustness.
+These insights are highly valuable when working with large-scale networks in areas such as bioinformatics, communication systems, and data clustering.